365view/slate/source/includes/_auth.md

 ### Request content

-A login object as encrypted JSON
+A login object as encrypted JSON.

 ### Return values

 HTTP code | body | description
 ----------|------|------------
-200 | |
+200 | | A session id as a string.
 500 | | Login failed.
 See the message for details on the actual error.

 ## logoff

+Close an active session.

 ### HTTP request